Background pattern

 Precautions

-• If the syringe has fallen without the cap, do not use it.
+• If the syringe has fallen WITHOUT the cap, do not use it.
 The needle may be dirty or damaged.

 • Do not use a damaged syringe.

-• Choose a fatty area for the injection
+• Choose a fatty area for injection

 • Push the plunger slowly